BlakvGhost/wc-pawapay-gateway-plugin/README.md

 - Dedicated refund interface in the **PawaPay Dashboard**
 - Refund history tracking
 ✅ Supports both **Block Checkout** and **Classic Checkout** interfaces
-✅ Admin **PawaPay Dashboard** with transaction history and refund management
+✅ Admin **PawaPay Dashboard** with transaction history and refund management ✅ Emails sending on success or failed payment/refund to customer as to admin

 ---